- 12 Sep 2025

 Cohorts | Cohorts enable you to create a group of users based on specific criteria and analyze the group to take further actions. |

 Content Versioning | Content Versioning enables you to track all the changes made to any content created on Whatfix.
-You can revert these changes to the original content as well.
+Whatfix enables you to revert these changes to the original content as well.
 For more information, see Content Versioning. |

-CDN Server | Content Delivery/Distribution Network (CDN) is a geographically distributed network that is used to host the same content.
+CDN Server | Content Delivery or Distribution Network (CDN) is a geographically distributed network that is used to host the same content.
 When a request is made for the content, the network routes the user to the closest server, thus ensuring a faster response time, high availability, and improved performance. |

-CDN Deployment | A Content Delivery Network (CDN) deployment is one of the ways Whatfix deploys content and makes it available to your users.
-Multiple servers host content and servers closest to the point of use are used to deliver a better and faster user experience. |
+CDN Deployment | Content Delivery Network (CDN) deployment is one of the ways Whatfix deploys content and makes it available to your users.
+Multiple servers that host content and servers closest to the point of use are used to deliver a better and faster user experience. |

-Content Aggregation | Content Aggregation is the ability to aggregate and search through your knowledge bases and return search results in the Whatfix Self Help.
+Content Aggregation | Content Aggregation is the ability to aggregate and search through your knowledge base and return search results in Whatfix Self Help.
 In addition to search, if your knowledge base content is effectively tagged, Whatfix can use Smart Context to list relevant content from your knowledge base and display it as links in Self Help. |

 Content Manager (role) | The Content Manager is a user role on Whatfix that has more permissions than the Editor role.
 There are 3 other roles on the platform.
 To know more about each role and its permissions, see Whatfix User Roles. |